chriscoyier/breakfast-burritos/src/content/sisters_coffee.md

 ### The Bad

-All the way in Sisters, and that cafe is just massively popular there.
+It's all the way out in Sisters, and that cafe is just massively popular there.
 I had quite a wait, which would have been more than I wanted if I wasn't just hanging out anyway.
+There is a Sister's Coffee in the Old Mill, but they don't have a breakfast burrito.